 Client information is contained in the CIMS Client table.
 You can load and unload data to/from the CIMS Client table via a number of custom scripts that are provided with CIMS Server.
-For more information, see Appendix C, Scripts or contact CIMS Lab (see Contacting Technical Support on page 7-10).
+For more information, see Appendix C, Scripts or contact CIMS Lab.